justhoma-zz/RoslynCodeGeneration/README.md

 ## Description
-This sample shows how you can use Microsoft Code Analysis (Roslyn) to generator code.
+This sample shows how you can use Microsoft Code Analysis (Roslyn) to generate code.

 ### Usage